-According to Ľubica, the role of the Košice UX community is to connect professional designers with people who would like to gain experience in this field, such as students from the School of Arts, where she works.
-She joined the Community Bootcamp program to improve her managerial skills and learn how to organise successful events.
+According to Ľubica, the role of the Košice UX community is to connect professional designers with people who would like to gain experience in this field, such as students from the School of Arts where she works.
+She joined the Community Bootcamp program to improve her managerial skills and learn how to organize successful events.

-Thanks to the program activities, she set concrete steps for the future and thought about how to better communicate, delegate and cooperate with the other members.
-She wants to make the community more open, lively and fair.
+Thanks to the program activities, she set concrete steps for the future and thought about communicating, delegating, and cooperating with the other members.
+She wants to make the community more open, lively, and fair.

-You can join the UX Košice community for one of their activities after New Year.
-They are preparing workshops and fun event UX Beer.
+You can join the UX Košice community for one of their activities.

 Peter Janov, Coworking

-Peter is a 3D designer in architecture, working freelance in Michalovce where he wants to establish a coworking community.
+Peter is a 3D designer in architecture, working freelance in Michalovce to establish a coworking community.
 He wants people from the creative industry and young entrepreneurs to join it.
 They should share a desire for independent collective space and opportunities for self-improvement.
-In the future, he wants to prepare courses and workshops which are similar in style to Community Bootcamp.
-As a freelancer, he lacks a sense of community and he feels it is natural to want to be part of a larger group.
+He wants to prepare courses and workshops that are similar in style to Community Bootcamp in the future.
+As a freelancer, he lacks a sense of community, and he feels it is natural to want to be part of a larger group.

 “My dream community would consist of interesting people with a wealth of experience in different areas.
 My goal is to support young people at the local level so that they are not forced to leave”.